vc-csv19/EX00-LazyGrader/README.md

 each other.
 I have never had a problem with students misbehaving on this application, but if they do, I have no problem turning over the logs to the proper entities investigating misconduct.

 To create your account for this application, go to [https://vc-csv11-fall2019.slack.com](https://vc-csv11-fall2019.slack.com).
+Use your my.vcccd.edu email addres (or vcccd.edu, if you have one) to create your account.
+If you use an email address with another domain, such as @gmail.com, you will not be able to register for your Slack account.
+Choose a display name, something easily recognizable as you, and record that in LazyGrader where it asks for your Slack ID.